iteesoft/drone-app/README.md

 Each drone is capable of carrying devices and delivering small loads, in this case the load is medications.

 ### Technologies Used
+Springboot
 H2 Database
 Spring JPA
 OpenAPI
 Lombok
+Slf4j

 A Drone can be registered with the properties below:
-- serial number;
+- Serial number.
-- model (Lightweight, Middleweight, Cruiserweight, Heavyweight);
+- Model (e.g Lightweight, Middleweight, Cruiserweight, Heavyweight);
-- weight limit (500gr max);
+- Weight limit (500gr max);
-- battery capacity (%);
+- Battery capacity (%);
-- state (IDLE, LOADING, LOADED, DELIVERING, DELIVERED, RETURNING).
+- State (e.g IDLE, LOADING, LOADED, DELIVERING, DELIVERED, RETURNING).

 A Medication can be registered with the properties below:
-- name;
+- name.
-- weight;
+- weight.
-- code;
+- code.
 - image (picture of the medication case).

 ### Functionalities

 Users can:
-- register a drone;
+- Register a drone.
-- loading a drone with medication items;
+- Load a drone with medication items (not more than the drone weight limit).
-- check loaded medication items for a given drone;
+- Check loaded medication items for a given drone.
-- check available drones for loading;
+- Check available drones for loading.
-- check drone battery level for a given drone;
+- Check drone battery level for a given drone.

+- There's also a periodic check on the drones' battery level which is logged into a file : "drone-logs.log"

 ### Build/Run Instructions